Terry F. Robinson

 "Fashionable Vice in 1790s England: Mary Robinson’s Nobody."
 The 18th-Century Common.
 Ed.
 Andrew Burkett and Jessica Richard.
 Web.
 3 June 2013.

-Book and Theatre Reviews
+Book & Theatre Reviews

 Rev. of Romanticism and Theatrical Experience: Kean, Hazlitt, and Keats in the Age of Theatrical News, by Jonathan Mulrooney (Cambridge UP, 2019).
 Studies in Romanticism (Summer 2020): 257-261.